Odilf/advent-of-code-2023/README.md

 # Advent of Code 2023

-These are my advent of code solutions for 2023, using Rust.
+These are my advent of code solutions for 2023, using Rust (and Neovim).

 It is surprisingly challenging to figure out what's the best architecture for AOC in Rust.
 I tried once to just have every day as a module, but that was annoying and full of boilerplate,